tighten/jigsaw/readme.md

 Anything you add to the array in `config.php` will be made available as a variable in your templates.

-For exampe, if your config looks like this...
+For example, if your config looks like this...

 ```php
 return [